danielaparker/jsoncons/doc/ref/basic_json_content_handler.md

 > class basic_json_content_handler
 ```

-Defines an interface for generating and receiving JSON events.
+Defines an interface for producing and consuming JSON events.

 Typedefs for common character types are provided: